crazyfacka/rpi_wakeup_light/README.md

 Acknowledgments
 ================

 The cat image used in the Alarm Activity was *provided* by Denis Sazhin @ https://www.iconfinder.com/iconka.
 The video loop used in the Alarm Activity was retrieved from a music video by Slightly Left of Centre @ https://www.youtube.com/watch?v=Wga5A6R9BJg.
-The colour pallete used in the application it's from the user sugar and can be found @ http://www.colourlovers.com/palette/629637/(%E2%97%95%E3%80%9D%E2%97%95).
+The colour palette used in the application it's from the user sugar and can be found @ http://www.colourlovers.com/palette/629637/(%E2%97%95%E3%80%9D%E2%97%95).